Briony Behets: Career

 Behets made a few appearances in stage plays while she was in college.
 She came to Australia, aged 19, to travel around the country.
-She became a model, before securing a role in the comedy series Birds in the Bush in 1972.
-Behets subsequently enjoyed several high-profile television roles in Australia.
-She was an original cast member of soap opera Number 96, playing pregnant young wife Helen Eastwood in 1972.
+She firstly became a model, before securing a role in the comedy series Birds in the Bush in 1972.

+Behet's subsequently enjoyed several high-profile television roles in Australia.
+She was an original cast member of soap opera Number 96, playing a heavily pregnant young wife Helen Eastwood in 1972.
+Who moves into the back of flats with her schoolteacher husband Mark, but then losers the baby after falling down a flight of stairs, after discovering her husband is having an affair with Rose from the deli.
 Behets felt she was "terrible" in the role, as she was inexperienced and did not know anything about having a baby.

 She also appeared in a stage production of Don's Party as Sue, and a J. C. Williamson's production of Private Lives.

 Behets was a member of the original cast of another adult soap The Box, as Judy Donovan, starting in 1974.
 The character was popular with viewers and Behets received a lot of fan mail from housewives and young men.
 After leaving The Box, she appeared for a short stint in Bellbird, before taking an ongoing role in the school-based teen soap Class of '75 as sports mistress Jorja Jones.

 Behets was also a longtime weather presenter on ATV-10 Melbourne's news bulletins during the mid-1970s.

 She had guest roles in numerous Australian drama series, including Homicide, Matlock Police, Bluey, Cop Shop, The Young Doctors, Boney, and Chopper Squad, also in the 1970s.
 In 1979, she portrayed Susan Rice, the unbalanced wife of a popular celebrity, in the women's prison soap opera Prisoner.